loveholidays/phrasebook/README.md

 It supports tree-shaking, and generates less JavaScript than i18next.

 Phrasebook supports tree shaking to help reduce the client side bundle.
-On our site this helped us save 12kbs compared to using i18next.
+On our site this saved us 12kB compared to using i18next.

 ## Usage